awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ble.md

   For information about setting up a test project, see [Setting Up Your FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.

-  For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS Kernel Port](afr-porting-kernel.md)\.
+  For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS kernel port](afr-porting-kernel.md)\.
 + A [Raspberry Pi 3 Model B\+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), with a memory card\.

 ## Porting<a name="porting-steps-ble"></a>

-Three files in the `<freertos>/libraries/abstractions/ble_hal/include` folder define the FreeRTOS Bluetooth Low Energy APIs:
+Three files in the `freertos/libraries/abstractions/ble_hal/include` folder define the FreeRTOS Bluetooth Low Energy APIs:
 + `bt_hal_manager.h`
 + `bt_hal_manager_adapter_ble.h`
 + `bt_hal_gatt_server.h`